Subscribe to a local community solar project and lock in savings on your monthly electric bill. Common Energy has community solar projects throughout

 Common Energy works with the following utilities in

-Community Solar was established by the Maine General Assembly in 2015.
+Community Solar was established by the Maine Legislature in 2019..
 This program enables homeowners and renters in Maine to support new clean energy projects, lower emissions in their community, and receive guaranteed saving on their electricity.

 Common Energy works with clean energy developers across the state to provide clean energy at a discount to the public.
 When you sign up with Common Energy, energy from the clean energy facility shows up as a credit on your electricity bill, lowering your energy cost.